 Optimizing call ads and call extensions

 Some people want to talk to a real person when they’re looking for information.
-In fact, mobile call volume to businesses continues to surge and is predicted to reach 169 billion calls by 2020, a 35% increase from 2017.1 That’s why online advertising is about more than just your website, especially with on-the-go consumers.
+That’s why online advertising is about more than just your website, especially with on-the-go consumers.
 A customer’s interaction with you can be carried out across different channels: online, in your store or over the phone.
 For many advertisers, calls are the most important channel to use when connecting with customers.

 You can use Google Ads to make it easy for your customers to find and call your business.
 This guide will cover all of the ways to drive phone calls to your business and optimize them for success.

 As you get started driving calls, you'll need to decide what your focus is going to be.

 Decide if you want to prioritize driving clicks to your website or calls to your business

 Answer this question by thinking about the value of calls in relation to the value of clicks.
 If a call’s relative value is high enough, you may choose to focus on driving calls.
 If you’re still working to develop your mobile web experience, call campaigns could be more effective than your landing pages.

 If you aren’t sure about the value of calls to you and already have a mobile website in place, start with call extensions.
 If you find out that the value of a call is similar to or higher than a click, consider experimenting with call ads and measure the effects of such a change.